romainmenke/pusher/linkheader/README.md

 ### How :

 **link** reads from a static a file containing paths and corresponding headers.
-It uses the same routing patterns as `http.HandleFunc`.
+It uses a `http.ServeMux` to match routes.

 ### When is it great :